BrentBaccala/collaborate/README.md

    `sudo -H pip3 install --no-deps websockify`

+1. You need to install one or the other of `psycopg2` or `psycopg2-binary`; same syntax, i.e:

+   `sudo -H pip3 install psycopg2-binary`

 1. Check that `vnc_collaborate` installed correctly: `python3 -m vnc_collaborate` should run with no output and no error

-1. Install dependencies: `sudo apt install fvwm tightvncserver`
+1. Install packages needed to run VNC desktops: `sudo apt install fvwm tightvncserver`

 1. Use the following one-line config for the teacher account's `.fvwm/config` file: